- 1. What does your school offer children with Special Educational needs and/ or a learning disability?

 14. How will the school prepare and support my child to transfer to a new setting/college?

 Transition and change will be carefully managed, allowing Parents and Pupils to build up the information and skills to move on to the next stage or path.
-From the age of 4 discussions about “transitions” occur at the annual review of the young persons EHC (statement) plan.
+From the age of 4 discussions about “transitions” occur at the annual review of the young persons EHC plan.
 Other services and groups will be involved where appropriate.
 The school hold a transition afternoon within the last 2 years of their placement at Eresby to enable parents to meet and talk to potential providers.
+Student in post 16 attend college once a week to help them with transition, where it is appropriate.

 15. How can I be involved in supporting my child?